sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 {% include figure.html path="assets/img/2025-05-07-positional-embedding/Interpolation.png" %}
 <div class="caption">
-    Figure 6: An illustration of Position Interpolation method in RoPE.
-Consider a LLM model pre-trained with a maximum sequence length of 2048 .
-The upper left shows normal LLM usage where position indices stay within pre-trained range.
-Upper right shows length extrapolation where models handle unseen positions up to 4096.
-Lower left shows Position Interpolation  we downscale position indices from [0, 4096] to [0, 2048], keeping them in the pretrained range.
+    Figure 6: An illustration of the Position Interpolation method in RoPE.
+Consider a LLM model pre-trained with a maximum sequence length of 2048.
+The upper left shows normal LLM usage where position indices stay within the pre-trained range.
+The upper right shows length extrapolation where models handle unseen positions up to 4096.
+The lower left shows Position Interpolation, where we downscale position indices from [0, 4096] to [0, 2048], keeping them in the pre-trained range.
 </div>

-Recent research on extending the context windows of pre-trained Large Language Models (LLMs) has predominantly focused on position interpolation using (RoFormer [2021] <d-cite key="su2021roformer"></d-cite>2021) due to widespread use in many pre-trained LLMs.
+Recent research on extending the context windows of pre-trained Large Language Models (LLMs) has predominantly focused on position interpolation using RoFormer (Su et al. [2021] <d-cite key="su2021roformer"></d-cite>) due to widespread use in many pre-trained LLMs.
 At the same time, the ALiBi positioning method has received comparatively less attention.
 A recent work by (Faisal Al-Khateeb et al. [2023] <d-cite key="al2023position"></d-cite>) proposed an innovative approach to position interpolation for ALibi that significantly differs from (Chen et al. [2023] <d-cite key="chen2023extending"></d-cite>) methodology.
 While (Chen et al's.
 [2023] <d-cite key="chen2023extending"></d-cite>) scaling operation was motivated by the problem of exploding attention score magnitudes during extrapolation, ALibi presents a different challenge: it generates lower magnitude attention scores for tokens in the extrapolation regime than the interpolation regime.
 To address this, (Faisal Al-Khateeb et al. [2023] <d-cite key="al2023position"></d-cite>) introduced a dynamic slope scaling mechanism that adjusts the ALiBi slope to amplify attention scores, effectively preventing the decrease in magnitudes beyond the training context length.
 This approach involves scaling the slopes by a factor of $$L/L'$$, where $$L$$ represents the maximum sequence length during training and $$L'$$ denotes the extended input sequence length during inference, expressed as $$m_j' = m_j(L/L')$$.
 Importantly, this slope scaling is only applied when $$L'$$ exceeds $$L$$, ensuring the model maintains its original performance for sequences within the training length.

-In the domain of computer vision, (Dosovitskiy et al. [2021] <d-cite key="50650"></d-cite>), in their seminal work on Vision Transformers, introduced a unique interpolation method to handle position embeddings during fine-tuning for higher-resolution images.
+In the domain of computer vision, (Dosovitskiy et al. [2021] <d-cite key="50650"></d-cite>), in their work on Vision Transformers, introduced a unique interpolation method to handle position embeddings during fine-tuning for higher-resolution images.
 Specifically, when adapting to higher resolutions, they maintained the original patch size, which increased the sequence length and caused pre-trained positional embeddings to lose spatial relevance.
 To address this, they applied 2D interpolation to the pre-trained position embeddings, preserving spatial relationships based on their original locations in the image.
-This approach differs from (Chen et al. [2023] <d-cite key="chen2023extending"></d-cite>), who performed interpolation at the level of position indices rather than on the embeddings themselves.
+This approach differs from that of (Chen et al. [2023] <d-cite key="chen2023extending"></d-cite>), who performed interpolation at the level of position indices rather than on the embeddings themselves.
 It also aligns more closely with (Faisal Al-Khateeb et al's.
 [2023] <d-cite key="al2023position"></d-cite>) rescaling technique, which similarly adjusts positional embeddings rather than rescaling indices for longer sequences.

 Notably, (Faisal Al-Khateeb et al's.
 [2023] <d-cite key="al2023position"></d-cite>) method requires no additional training or fine-tuning, whereas the approaches by (Chen et al. [2023] <d-cite key="chen2023extending"></d-cite>) and (Dosovitskiy et al. [2021] <d-cite key="50650"></d-cite>) involve fine-tuning the model on longer sequences for effective extrapolation.